Samsung Galaxy Watch 8 vs. Galaxy Watch 6: Is it time to upgrade?

 (Image credit: Michael Hicks / Android Central)

-The Samsung Galaxy Watch 8 could be a worthy upgrade over the Galaxy Watch 6, but only for the right kind of person.
+The Samsung Galaxy Watch 8 is a worthy upgrade over the Galaxy Watch 6, but only for the right kind of person.
 If you use your Galaxy Watch for basic smartwatch features — like media controls, messaging, and notifications — there's no reason to toss aside your Galaxy Watch 6.
 It's running the latest One UI 6 Watch version and will get the boost to Wear OS 6 eventually.
 In other words, there's a lot of life left in it.

 Brady Snyder